-When you go to the top of the hierarchy, there are all kinds of leaders from all kinds of backgrounds.
-But typically in a world of shareholder returns, ROE, ROA, capital ratios and expense ratios the corner office is often a numbers expert, typically from the CFO ranks.
+At the top of the hierarchy, there are all kinds of leaders from all sorts of backgrounds.
+But typically in a world of shareholder returns, ROE, ROA, capital ratios, and expense ratios, the corner office is often a numbers expert, usually from the CFO ranks.
 Is this leadership succession the best thing for an organization?
 The people answering this question are the Directors on the Board.

 How should a CEO/President be chosen?

-As an organization starts the process to hire a new CEO, they should start with strategy and KPIs.
+As an organization starts the process of hiring a new CEO, they should start with strategy and KPIs.
 What is the organization trying to do in the next 3-5 years?
 What are the Key Performance Indexes the company is using to measure success?
-What are the threats and opportunities the company is facing and what are the current strengths and weaknesses of the company?
+What are the threats and opportunities, and what are the current strengths and weaknesses of the company?

-The selection committee should strongly consider hiring to its weakness not to its strength.
-They should also seek to hire the leader that will bring a new view to the company’s business model, culture and methodologies; leaders that will inspire change, improved execution and heightened engagement from employees and customers (“The definition of insanity is doing what you’ve always done and expecting the results to change.”)
+The selection committee should hire to its weakness, not to its strength.
+They should also seek to employ the leader that will bring a new view to the company’s business model, culture and methodologies; leaders that will inspire change, improved execution and heightened engagement from employees and customers (“The definition of insanity is doing what you’ve always done and expected the results to change.”)

-1. Before creating a job description discover what the organization needs.
+- Before creating a job description, discover what the organization needs.
 Not just from the view of the balance sheet and income statement but holistically.
-Start with a deep analysis of company performance in sales, marketing, operations, logistics, compliance, employee satisfaction and customer service.
-The analysis should be brutally honest in determining what is working well, what is broken and what are the current threats and opportunities.
+Start with an in-depth analysis of company performance in sales, marketing, operations, logistics, compliance, employee satisfaction, and customer service.
+The study should be brutally honest in determining what is working well, what is broken, and what are the current threats and opportunities.
 It is recommended the committee hire an outside strategist to take them through this analysis process.

-3. Now the selection committee can better match the organizational needs to the skills and experiences of the candidates.
-They also are better equipped to ask the most meaningful questions about experience, case study and cultural improvement examples.
+- Now the selection committee can better match the organizational needs to the skills and experiences of the candidates.
+They also are better equipped to ask the most meaningful questions to learn the relevant knowledge, expertise, and cultural needs of the organization.